particle-iot/beacon-scanner-library/README.md

 # Beacon Scanner

-This library scans for BLE advertisements and parses them for common beacon standards.
+This library works with Particle Gen3 devices to scan for BLE advertisements and parses them for common beacon standards.
 Currently supported:
 * iBeacon
 * Kontakt.io beacons (tested with Asset Tag S18-3)